UmarFarooq-MP/coinstrove/README.md

 2. Install the necessary dependencies using a package manager like `go mod tidy`.
 3. Run `docker-compose up -d` to up rabbitmttq in dockerize environment.
 4. Build and run the application using `go run cmd/main.go`.
+5. Try updating the mod file `go get -u ./...` if above does not work.

 ## API Endpoints
 WORK IN PROGRESS